GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

 6. Explore the results in BigQuery
 7. Provision Cloud Composer 2
 8. Orchestrate applications 1-4 above as a DAG in Cloud Composer

-## 3. About the data

-## 4. The individual Spark applications & what they do

 ## 5. Declare variables